Kapendev/parin/examples/README.md

 ## [Timer](timer.d)

-This example shows how to use the timer structure of Popka.
+This example shows how to use the timer structure of Parin.

 ## [Scene](scene.d)

-This example shows how to use the scene manager of Popka.
+This example shows how to use the scene manager of Parin.